 "It's not my money.”

-Irwin’s back story was still largely a mystery to me, but from what I could tell when I was twenty-two, he was the most successful person I was friends with.
+Even though we were friends for a year, Irwin’s complete back story was still largely a mystery to me.
+From what I could tell, he was the most successful person in Manhattan anywhere near my age.
 He owned a small invention marketing company with a fancy office on the corner of Broadway, across from Central Park.
-I was a delivery person for an art gallery downtown and a part time employee - but as I said, more of a friend.
+I was a delivery person for an art gallery downtown and sometimes Irwin's part time employee - but as I said, more of a friend.
+Irwin had plans for me too, but that's another story.

 At dusk, the train arrived in Edinburgh, and as we exited the train station, I was broadsided by the overwhelming sight of Edinburgh Castle atop a hill, lit by spotlights shining up at it from the ground.
 Soon we were dining on kidney pie at a small take-out place and then found a pub at an inn that served dark beer.